dylan366/TALIT_Final_Project/personal_notes/documentation.md

 - parts arrived -> started building!
 - took photos
 - Telegraph 90% finished, just need to saw the plank and nail everything together and add a long connecting cable and batteries

+## June 2025: Telegraph finished
+- finished everything to do with the telegraph

+## 27th of July 2025: Built radio
+- radio-telegraph finished building (nothing fancy, no case, just the radio)
+- in language exchange without my electronics
+- continueing to write this documentation in France

+##